-Performing Frontline Interdisciplinary Research
+Enabling Frontline Interdisciplinary Research

-Former CAS group leader Trond Helge Torsvik is awarded the prestigious prize for his outstanding work in geophysics.
+Former CAS group leader Professor Trond Helge Torsvik has been awarded this prestigious prize for his outstanding work in geophysics.

 CAS Oslo congratulates former CAS group leader, future group leader 2017/2018 and CAS board alternate who will lead two different Norwegian Centres of Excellence (SFF).

-Resistance against antibiotics is increasing, with the consequence that infections harmless today can take lives in the future.
-This summer, a group of young researchers will gather at CAS aiming at developing a new generation of anti-infective biomaterials for implantable devices.
+Antibiotic resistance is on the increase, with the consequence that infections that are harmless today may take lives in the future.
+This summer, a group of young researchers will gather at CAS for a project that aims to develop a new generation of anti-infective biomaterials for implantable devices.